AdithyaYelloju/Happy-House-97.9/README.md

 Perfomed comparision between SGD, RMSprop and Adam Optimizers.

 ## Train
-The complete training is explained in give pdf file.
+The complete training is explained in <a href="https://www.kaggle.com/amulyasriram/97-9-accuracy-and-compared-with-lenet5">THIS</a> kaggle kernel

 ## Deployed
 You can use this https://smiledetect.herokuapp.com/